 If you’ve ever met anyone from a Levantine country, chances are they have strong opinions about hummus.
 Every person has the recipe they prefer.
 But as a consumer in the West, you might not even know what’s in hummus and how easy it is to make yourself.
 All it takes is tahini, chickpeas, olive oil, and lemon juice.

 The ratios of those ingredients are what give hummus its character.
-“I like a tahini-heavy hummus with a bit of ice water that’s really light, creamy, and airy,” Grinshpan said.
+“I like a tahini-heavy hummus with a bit of ice water.
+The ice water makes it really light, creamy, and airy,” Grinshpan said.
 And while you want quality, there’s nothing wrong with just using the chickpeas you have.
 “I’m a mom, and I want my recipes to be approachable and easy.
 I use canned chickpeas for my hummus and it turns out delicious.”

 Pick the Correct Tahini

 Buying tahini is not the time to cheap out, Grinshpan cautions in Tahini Baby.
-Something you use so frequently that will last so long in your fridge should be good.
-“Look for tahini that’s lighter in color and consistency,” she said.
-“If you shake it and the oil separates, that means it’s fresher.
-And it shouldn’t be too bitter.”
+You want quality tahini, because something you use so frequently that will last so long in your fridge should be good.
+“The sign of a fresh tahini is when you shake it, the oil that separates and goes to the top should blend back into the paste,” she said.

 The best quality tahini uses sesame seeds from Humera, Ethiopia.
 She uses Seed + Mill and Soom, two high quality tahini brands that also happen to be woman-owned.
 Ideally, once you buy that tahini, you’ll be adding garlic and lemon to it to make Grinshpan’s “condiment to end all condiments” garlicky tahini, or mixing it up to create harissa, baba ghanoush, or Yemeni zoug.